 If you’re debating relocating to Charleston, debate no further.
 This charming city is overflowing with historic landmarks, sprawling plantations, beautiful homes and some of the friendliest neighbors in the world.

 If you’re moving from out of town, it’s understandable that the process can be stressful.
-Life Storage offers self storage in Charleston as well as moving truck rentals to assist with your move.
+Life Storage offers monthly self storage in Charleston as well as moving truck rentals to assist with your move.
 Many people move to the area and rent a home before buying their permanent residence.
 We can help store your extra belongings in the meantime, so you can worry less about your move and more about enjoying your new home.

 Update: This post was originally published in February 9, 2018, and was revised on December 26, 2019, with new information from Charleston expert, Samantha Connors.